How much is the minimum FHA loan down payment?

 Minimum FHA Down Payment By Credit Score

-In practical terms, this means the standard credit score requirement for a minimum FHA loan down payment is 580.
+In practical terms, this means the minimum credit score requirement for an FHA loan with a 3.5% down payment is 580.
 If yours is that or higher, you can almost always put down 3.5%.

 But if yours is 500-579, you might still get approved — if you come up with a 10% down payment.